 A major concern in dormitory fire drills is the resistance of residents to evacuate the building in the event of a drill.
 This problem may be alleviated by contacting the city attorney to determine what type of citation may be applied (i.e., disorderly conduct).

-Citations may then be issued during the fire drill by the fire department or other official to achieve cooperation.
+Citations may then be issued during the fire drill by the fire department or other officials to achieve cooperation.
 Resident assistants and other employees must take responsibility for the complete and orderly evacuation of the building.
-Education and awareness are key components to an effective fire evacuation program.
+Education and awareness are key components of an effective fire evacuation program.

-Directional signs in hallways and in each dorm room will help student to become more fully aware of their options.
-Special consideration must be given to handicapped students with regard to fire safety in dormitories.
+Directional signs in hallways and each dorm room will help students to become more fully aware of their options.
+Special consideration must be given to handicapped students about fire safety in dormitories.

 To be most effective, handicapped students should be required to evacuate the building during a fire exit drill regardless of their location in the building.
-Preplanning is key for the handicapped person because his/her own familiarity with the buildings, exits, and the safest methods of egress is vital.
+Preplanning is key for the handicapped person because his/her familiarity with the buildings, exits and the safest methods of egress is vital.

 First responders should preplan by having designated individuals assigned to evacuate handicapped persons requiring assistance.
 The handicapped person should also seek out buddies to assist in the evacuation and should explain all instructions beforehand.

-No-one should be left behind during a fire exit drill or fire condition.
-To facilitate evacuation, handicapped persons should be assigned to rooms on ground or egress level whenever possible.
+No one should be left behind during a fire exit drill or fire condition.
+To facilitate evacuation, handicapped persons should be assigned to rooms on the ground or egress level whenever possible.

 If evacuation of a handicapped person is not possible, he/she should return to the room, close the door or proceed to the nearest stairwell, he or she should phone 9-911 with their present location and the area of refuge they are headed to and wait for the fire department rescue.